Fīnau ʻUlukālala

 Fīnau ʻUlukālala (Hot Headed) was a dynasty of six important hereditary chiefs from Vavaʻu (the Tuʻi Vavaʻu), currently in the kingdom of Tonga.
 The dynasty began sometime in the 18th century and died out in 1960.
-The chief's original estate was Tuanuku, and his nickname and that of the village is Tavakefaiʻana (a species of tropicbird).
+The chief's original estate was Tuʻanuku, and his nickname and that of the village is Tavakefaiʻana (a species of tropicbird).

 Holders of the title

 I (i Maofanga)

-Although the first Fīnau (ʻUlukālala I's grandfather, Mataelehaʻamea), had been a Tui Kanokupolu (at that time, around 1650, the most powerful royal dynasty of Tongatapu), his father Tuʻituʻiʻohu was only a younger brother of Maʻafuʻotuʻitonga, the next Tuʻi Kanokupolu.
-As such Tuʻituʻiʻohu tried his luck in Vavau, where he started the dynasty of the Haʻa Ngatatupu.
+Although the first Fīnau (ʻUlukālala I's grandfather, Mataelehaʻamea), had been a Tuʻi Kanokupolu (at that time, around 1650, the most powerful royal dynasty of Tongatapu), his father Tuʻituʻiʻohu was only a younger brother of Maʻafuʻotuʻitonga, the next Tuʻi Kanokupolu.
+As such Tuʻituʻiʻohu tried his luck in Vavaʻu, where he started the dynasty of the Haʻa Ngatatupu.

-This first Fīnau died in 1797 in Maufanga, Tongatapu and is therefore also called Fīnau ʻUlukālala I ʻi Maʻofanga (the old form of the name of the village).
+This first Fīnau died in 1797 in Maʻufanga, Tongatapu and is therefore also called Fīnau ʻUlukālala I ʻi Maʻofanga (the old form of the name of the village).
 He was succeeded by his eldest son who would die later in Feletoa, Vavaʻu, and as such is sometimes known as Fīnau ʻUlukālala II ʻi Feletoa, or by his second name: Fangupō.

 Feletoa

-At the end of the 18th century, due to the unpopularity of the then incumbent Tuʻi Kanokupolu, Tukuʻaho, who was a cruel and arbitrary person, Fīnau Feletoa (ʻUlukālala II) was able to extend his authority to Haapai as well, which made him the most powerful chief of whole Tonga at that time.
+At the end of the 18th century, due to the unpopularity of the then incumbent Tuʻi Kanokupolu, Tukuʻaho, who was a cruel and arbitrary person, Fīnau Feletoa (ʻUlukālala II) was able to extend his authority to Haʻapai as well, which made him the most powerful chief of whole Tonga at that time.
 Yet it seems not to have been his intention to take Tongatapu too.
 It was sufficient for him just to keep the chiefs of that island away from interfering with his Haʻapai and Vavaʻu.
 For that he was the main originator of the plan to murder the Tuʻi Kanokupolu.
-With a triumvirate comprising him, Tupouniua and Tupoutoʻa the act was done in April 1799 during the yearly ʻinasi (first-fruits offering) to the Tui Tonga in Mua.
+With a triumvirate comprising him, Tupouniua and Tupoutoʻa the act was done in April 1799 during the yearly ʻinasi (first-fruits offering) to the Tuʻi Tonga in Muʻa.

 Unfortunately this did not bring the peace he had hoped for, but started off a civil war in Tonga which would last for the next 50 years or so.
 Fīnau did not try to conquer Tongatapu, but limited himself to some raids on the island.
 The most severe one was against Tupoumālohi in his fortress of Nukuʻalofa in 1807, in which the cannons he got from the Port au Prince were very useful.
 The writings of his protégé, William Mariner, go into great detail about these happenings and also the personality of this famous warlord.

 He was also infamous, however, for the punishment he inflicted on some of his enemies: they were tied to leaking canoes, which were then set adrift at sea, soon to sink with their victims.